Finnmark: Economy

 Fisheries have traditionally been the most important way of living along the coast, where the majority of the Norwegian population live.
-The red king crab, originally from the northern Pacific ocean but brought to the Barents sea by the Russians, have invaded from the east and are now being exploited commercially (especially in the Varangerfjord).
+The red king crab, originally from the northern Pacific Ocean but brought to the Barents sea by the Russians, have invaded from the east and are now being exploited commercially (especially in the Varangerfjord).
 To prevent the crab from spreading too far south, crab fishing west of Nordkapp is totally unregulated.

-In more recent years, tourism has grown in importance, with the North Cape (in Nordkapp) and the towns of Alta and Hammerfest as the most important destinations.
+In more recent years, tourism has grown in importance, with the North Cape (in Nordkapp Municipality) and the towns of Alta and Hammerfest as the most important destinations.

 As of 2001, one percent of the work force were employed in the oil industry and the mining industry.

-There is some mining industry.
-However, the exploitation of the iron ores along the Kirkenes–Bjørnevatn Line was paused in 2015 and has not restarted (as of 2022).
+There is some mining industry, though exploitation of the iron ores along the Kirkenes–Bjørnevatn Line was paused in 2015 and has not restarted as of 2022.

 The slate industry in Alta is well known and have sold to customers as far away as Japan.

 An irregular procurement of a commuter boat [or ferry ] in 2020, priced at Norwegian kroner 83 million, is still (as of 2022) causing fear that Finnmark will alone get stuck with paying off the boat (when Finnmark becomes a county in 2024); the expense can lead to budget cuts.

 The town of Hammerfest is experiencing an economic boom as a consequence of Statoil's construction of the large land-based LNG site on the island of Melkøya, which gets natural gas from the Snøhvit undersea gas field.
 A new oil field was discovered in 2009 just 45 km off shore, close to the Snøhvit field.

 There is optimism in the eastern part of the county, as the growing petroleum activity in the Barents Sea is expected to generate increased economic activity on land as well.

 Some snow molds are prevalent and well adapted here, including Sclerotinia borealis and Typhula ishikariensis (especially T. i. group III).
 Both are pathogens of wheat, and S. b. also affects rye, barley, and some trees.

 Infrastructure

 There are eleven airports, but only Alta Airport, Lakselv-Banak Airport, and Kirkenes-Høybuktmoen Airport have direct flights to Oslo.
-In addition, Lakselv-Banak Airport in Porsanger is used for training by the Royal Norwegian Air Force and other NATO allies, in conjunction with the nearby Halkavarre shooting range, which allows for practice with precision-guided munitions.
+In addition, Lakselv-Banak Airport in Porsanger Municipality is used for training by the Royal Norwegian Air Force and other NATO allies, in conjunction with the nearby Halkavarre shooting range, which allows for practice with precision-guided munitions.
 Garnisonen i Porsanger is near the Halkavarre training area.
 There is also the Garnisonen i Sør-Varanger (Gsv) in the east, which guards the border with Russia.